tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

 Once you've completed the previous step,  you should open the file **data_structs.h** and review the structures that the visualizer requests from the transit simulation.
 The information in the structs is used by web-based visualizer to display infomation about buses, routes, and stops on the campus map _as the transit simulator executes_.
 Note that the visualizer is a Web-Server that uses a REST-like interface to communicate with the transit_simulator (That is why you have to run it before running the transit simulation, and refresh it each time before  re-running your transit simulation).

-For your first deliverable for iteration 2, you should add the accessors/getters and mutators/setters below to the bus and route classes and then design, implement and run unit tests (created using google test) to ensure the functions function properly.
+For your first deliverable for iteration 2, you should add the accessors/getters and mutators/setters below to the bus and route classes and then design, implement and run unit tests (created using google test) to ensure the functions work properly.

 More specifically, you should implment the following public functions in the bus class